Do you run a raffle?

 Contact the Licensing Team:

-Licensing Section, Abergavenny Community Education Centre, Old Hereford Road, Abergavenny, NP7 6EL
+Licensing Section, Abergavenny Youth and Community Centre, Old Hereford Road, Abergavenny, NP7 6EL